 - Another awesome resource for finding unique places to camp is Hipcamp.
-On Hipcamp you can find cool privately owned places as well as the public lands, State Parks or KOAs.
-There is information about activities available around the campsites like kayaking, climbing or horseback riding.
+On Hipcamp you can find cool privately owned places as well as public lands, State Parks or KOAs.
 Users leave helpful reviews and there is a rating system for each campground.
-You can also book directly through the site.
-Get $20 by signing up here.
+There’s information about activities available near the campsites like kayaking, climbing or horseback riding.
+Some Hipcamp sites have extra amenities like cabins, outdoor kitchens or even RVs to stay in.
+You can book directly through the site.
+Get $20 toward your first trip by signing up here.
 It’s free!

 - Do you hate paying for campsites?
 Check out Boondocking.org.
 Find free camping spots near you with this website started by Andrew Koransky.
 Entries are provided by the users.
 There is also an iPhone app available.